-The radiation patterns shown in the next sections are only provided as examples to give a better understanding of the distinctive characteristics of each antenna type.
+The radiation patterns shown in the next sections are given for example only and just provide a better understanding of each antenna type distinctiveness.

 III.2.1 Omnidirectional antenna

 The radiated power is uniform in all the horizontal directions.
 Power drops progressively while approaching the direction of the antenna axis (vertical).
 The corresponding radiation pattern is given below.